0cjs/sedoc/hw/camera.md

 __EVF eye sensor__ triggers when screen folded in (facing out or in) and anything (e.g., finger) is near eyepiece.
 Hold `|○|` to enable/disable sensor.
 - Enabled: EVF on only when sensor is triggered.
-Tap `|○|` to switch between monitor Live View and Super Control Panel when EVF sensor not triggered.
+Tap `|○|` to switch between monitor Live View and SCP when EVF sensor not triggered.
-- Disabled: EVF always on when screen folded in facing in, otherwise tap `|○|` to switch between screen and EVF. (`OK` gives Super Control Panel overlaying live-view image.)
+- Disabled: EVF always on when screen folded in facing in, otherwise tap `|○|` to switch between screen and EVF. (`OK` gives SCP overlaying live-view image.)

 __S-OVF__ is an "optical" viewfinder mode (icon appears at top) that removes white balance, exposure compenstation, etc. adjustments from the viewfinder,